 Prevalence of Problem Gambling by Age Group

 The survey carried out by Yonder Consulting identified that young people are more prone to developing a problematic relationship with gambling.
-Individuals aged 16 to 24 years old are at higher risk of becoming problem gamblers since their young brains are still in the process of developing.
+Individuals aged 16 to 24 years are at higher risk of becoming problem gamblers since their brains are still developing.
 The prefrontal cortex, the part of the brain that governs decision-making, prioritising, and planning, matures fully in the mid-20s.

-Brits between the ages of 16 and 24 had the highest incidence of problem gambling in the year to March 2023, with 1% of the people from this age group classifying as problem gamblers.
+Brits between the ages of 16 and 24 had the highest incidence of problem gambling in the year to March 2023, with 1% of people from this age group classified as problem gamblers.
 This condition is less common among adults aged 25 to 35 (0.8%) and 35 to 44 (0.6%).
-All three age groups exhibit a decline in problem gambling rates compared to the twelve months to March 2019.
+All three age groups exhibit a decline in problem-gambling rates compared with the twelve months to March 2019.

 Source: Yonder Consulting/UK Gambling Commission